 Dependability & Reliability

-If your diesel heater is your only source of heating then having something you can rely on is really important, while the cheaper Chinese diesel heaters are a great price and really do a fantastic job, but they can break, so a more expensive model will come with a manufacturers guarantee and could be a better choice in the long run.
+If your diesel heater is your only source of heating then having something you can rely on is crucial.
+Whilst the cheaper Chinese diesel heaters offer great prices and do a fantastic job, they are not always known to be the most reliable.

 Noise